 Based on where you are on your GRE journey, an understanding of how best to use the following resources will take you far in your GRE prep:

-Beginners, use these resources to know what the test looks like and how you’ll approach it (hint: it’s way harder than the SAT).
+Beginners, use these resources to know what the test looks like and how you’ll approach it (hint: the GRE is hard compared to the SAT).